pedrofvgomes/feup-ipc/phase1/report.md

  * Syncs across multiple devices
  * Encourages effective work habits

-> However, NotteStudio has something that all the others dont - something ground breaking: it can be used in a smart watch!
+> However, NotteStudio has something that all the others don't - something ground breaking: it can be used in a smartwatch!
 Besides that, we also have tutors from all over the world and from all areas of knowledge to help you see if your study has been productive or not.

 ## 3 - Questionnaire - Highlights